-- Han River, which was once voted as the city’s second most scenic attraction (next to Namsan), attracts locals and foreigners year-round.
+- Han River, once voted as the city’s second most scenic attraction (next to Namsan), attracts locals and foreigners year-round.

 - During the summer, some of the activities that you can do here are flyboarding, kayaking, and riding this cute electric duck boat!